zhiyu/jes/README.md

 ### About

-a javascript template engine for nodejs.
+jes is a javascript template engine for nodejs.

 ### Installation